How to Make a Work Schedule (+ Work Schedule Templates)

 #6: Post the work schedule at least 7 days in advance

 In line with Predictive Scheduling Laws, employers must post new work schedules between 7 and 14 days prior to the first scheduled shift.
-However, as we’ve previously discussed, these laws are mainly enacted in certain cities because they fall under the category of local laws.
+However, as we’ve previously discussed, these laws are mainly enacted in certain cities because they fall under local ordinances.

-Federal employment laws, such as the Fair Labor Standards Act allow employers to change schedules without any prior notice.
+Federal employment laws, such as the Fair Labor Standards Act, allow employers to change schedules without prior notice.

-• Wants to find a substitute or trade shifts (you can either let employees trade shifts or have a system for substitutes).
+• Wants to find a substitute or trade shifts (you can either let employees trade shifts or have a system for substitutes), and

 • Wants to talk to you about the days or times they work (perhaps you’re always scheduling employee X on times and days that never work for them).